Diptokrit/UNITED-NATION-GLOBAL-TERRORISM-DATA-ANALYSIS/README.md

 **Observation:**
 Clustering was less effective compared to association rule mining due to the categorical nature of the dataset.

+### K-Means Clustering

+K-Means clustering was applied to group similar patterns within the dataset and explore whether attacks could be categorized into distinct clusters.

+Since the algorithm requires numerical input, categorical features such as weapon type and target type were first converted into numerical values using label encoding.
+After preprocessing, the model was trained using K = 3 to divide the data into three clusters.

+The goal of this approach was to identify underlying groupings in the data and understand whether certain types of attacks share similar characteristics.

+However, it was observed that clustering was not as effective as association rule mining in this case.
+This is mainly because the dataset is largely categorical, and converting it into numerical form does not always preserve meaningful relationships between categories.
 ---

 ## 📈 Power BI Dashboard